KiiPlatform/IoTCloud-iOSSample/README.md

 ## Initialize SDKs

-Both of KiiSDK and IoTCloudSDK need the same appID and appKey.
-Please set the appropriate values in the file `IoTCloudSDK/Properties.plist`.
+Both of KiiSDK and ThingIFSDK need the same appID and appKey.
+Please set the appropriate values in the file `ThingIFSDK/Properties.plist`.

-- Initialize KiiSDK in `IoTCloudSDK/AppDelegate.swift`
+- Initialize KiiSDK in `ThingIFSDK/AppDelegate.swift`
   - If using one of US, JP, CN and SG, please call `Kii.beginWithID((dict["appID"] as!
 String), andKey: (dict["appKey"] as!
 String), andSite: KiiSite)` using appropriate value for the site.
-  - If using a custom base URL, please provide a value of `kiiCloudCustomURL` for KiiSDK in `IoTCloudSDK/Properties.plist`.
+  - If using a custom base URL, please provide a value of `kiiCloudCustomURL` for KiiSDK in `ThingIFSDK/Properties.plist`.
 Then call `Kii.beginWithID((dict["appID"] as!
 String), andKey: (dict["appKey"] as!
 String), andCustomURL: (dict["kiiCloudCustomURL"] as!
 String))`

-- Initialize IotCloudSDK in  `IoTCloudSDK/LoginViewController.swift` when calling `IoTCloudAPIBuilder(appID: (dict["appID"] as!
+- Initialize ThingIFSDK in  `ThingIFSDK/LoginViewController.swift` when calling `IoTCloudAPIBuilder(appID: (dict["appID"] as!
 String), appKey: (dict["appKey"] as!
 String), site: Site, owner: Owner, tag: String? )`
   - If using one of US, JP, CN and SG, please use `Site.US`, `Site.JP`, `Site.CN`, or `Site.SG` for the value of site.
-  - If using custom site base URL, please provide a value of `iotCloudAPIBaseURL` for IoTCloudSDK in `IoTCloudSDK/Properties.plist`, then set the value of site with `Site.CUSTOM((dict["iotCloudAPIBaseURL"] as!
+  - If using custom site base URL, please provide a value of `iotCloudAPIBaseURL` for ThingIFSDK in `ThingIFSDK/Properties.plist`, then set the value of site with `Site.CUSTOM((dict["iotCloudAPIBaseURL"] as!
 String))`.

 # License